|

 3) After Herod died, it seems like Joseph was thinking to settle in Judea,

 maybe Bethlehem where his family was, or maybe Jerusalem.
-At any rate he
+But he

 received specific word from the Lord not to do that.
 Jesus grew up in